harrewarre/harrewarre.github.io/docs/blog/posts/another-simple-loading-indicator.md

 ---
 date: 2016-01-14
+description: Here is another loading indicator for when your webpage is busy waiting for a server request to come back with an answer.
 slug: another-simple-loading-indicator
-summary: Here is another loading indicator for when your webpage is busy waiting for a server request to come back with an answer.
 tags:
 - HTML
 - CSS
 title: Another simple loading indicator
 ---
 # Another simple loading indicator

 Here is another loading indicator for when your webpage is busy waiting for a server request to come back with an answer.
 It's a bar at the very top of the page this time.